Strikes Continue Against ISIS Terrorists in Syria, Iraq

 Strikes in Syria

--- Near Raqqa, a strike engaged an ISIS tactical unit and destroyed a front-end loader.
+-- Near Raqqa, four strikes engaged three ISIS tactical units; and destroyed four fighting positions and a tactical vehicle.

--- Near Taqbah, a strike engaged an ISIS tactical unit and destroyed a vehicle and a unmanned aerial vehicle.
+-- Near Tabqah, eight strikes engaged six ISIS tactical units; destroyed three fighting positions and a vehicle-borne bomb; and suppressed two ISIS tactical units.

 Strikes in Iraq

-In Iraq, coalition military forces conducted eight strikes consisting of 56 engagements against ISIS targets, coordinated with and in support of Iraq’s government:
+In Iraq, coalition military forces conducted 10 strikes consisting of 42 engagements against ISIS targets, coordinated with and in support of Iraq’s government:

+-- Near Huwayjah, a strike engaged an ISIS tactical unit and destroyed a vehicle and a supply cache.

--- Near Mosul, seven strikes engaged five ISIS tactical units; destroyed 18 vehicles, three vehicle-borne-bomb factories, two tunnels, an artillery system, a vehicle-borne bomb, a mortar system, a tactical vehicle, a fighting position and a front-end loader; damaged 12 supply routes; and suppressed six ISIS mortar teams and an ISIS tactical unit.
+-- Near Mosul, six strikes engaged four ISIS tactical units; destroyed four mortar systems, three fighting positions, two vehicle-borne-bomb factories, two command-and-control nodes, a rocket system and a tactical vehicle; and suppressed six mortar teams and two ISIS tactical units.

--- Near Rawah, a strike engaged an ISIS tactical unit and destroyed an ISIS-held building and a tactical vehicle.
+-- Near Qaim, a strike engaged an ISIS tactical unit and destroyed an improvised weapons facility and a vehicle.

+-- Near Qayyarah, a strike engaged an ISIS tactical unit and an ISIS staging area and destroyed a supply cache and an artillery system.

 Part of Operation Inherent Resolve